 The practices of Full Body Presence help you find a deeper awareness in the moment, even in the midst of chaos, family and work demands, or the pressure to perform.
 This deeper awareness also brings a fuller sense of trust and confidence in yourself and in the world.
 Full Body Presence is filled with concrete, life-friendly explorations and instruction clearly presented in both the book and the free accompanying downloadable audio files.

 For more info or to order this book, click here.
+Also available in a Kindle edition.

 About The Author